MicrosoftDocs/memdocs/memdocs/intune/fundamentals/guided-scenarios-edge.md

 The final step allows you to review a summary of the settings you configured.
 Once you have reviewed your choices click **Create** to complete the guided scenario.

 > [!NOTE]
 > Edge may take up to 12 hours to receive configuration.
-For more information, see [App configuration policies for Microsoft Intune](~/apps/app-configuration-policies-overview.md).
+For more information, see [App configuration policies for Microsoft Intune](../apps/app-configuration-policies-overview.md).

 > [!IMPORTANT]
 > Once the guided scenario is complete it will display a summary.
-You can modify the resources listed in the summary later, however the table displaying these resouces will not be saved.
+You can modify the resources listed in the summary later, however the table displaying these resources will not be saved.

 ## Next steps

 - Enhance the security of using Microsoft Edge by setting up Intune app protection policy integration.
-For more information, see [Application protection policies for Microsoft Edge](~/apps/manage-microsoft-edge.md#application-protection-policies-for-microsoft-edge).
+For more information, see [Application protection policies for Microsoft Edge](../apps/manage-microsoft-edge.md#application-protection-policies-for-microsoft-edge).
 - If you have intranet sites to include, explore protecting access with Azure Application Proxy integration.
-For more information, see [Configure Application Proxy settings for Microsoft Edge](~/apps/manage-microsoft-edge.md#configure-application-proxy-settings-for-microsoft-edge).
+For more information, see [Configure Application Proxy settings for Microsoft Edge](../apps/manage-microsoft-edge.md#configure-application-proxy-settings-for-microsoft-edge).